General Dynamics /

 More info including my own ORANGE JUMPER Walkaround can be seen on the Dutch IPMS.NL page here... [external link].

-I used the drawings in the Dutch IPMS NL MIP magazine 2010-4 (of IPMS member Joop Dionet) and in a picture editing program, sized it to the correct dimensions and printed the patterns on to Bare Metal foil sheet of White inktjet decal paper.
+I used the drawings in the Dutch IPMS NL MIP magazine 2010-4 (of IPMS member Joop Dionet) and in a picture editing program, sized it to the correct dimensions and printed the pattern on to Bare Metal foil sheet of White inktjet decal paper.

 After printing and drying, the inkts were sealed with Johnson Pledge/Future sprayed on.
 I also printed and made a couple of spares.... and I needed some.
 The markings were cut out.
 Using only marginal time in the water to get them loose from the decal paper is a nerve breaking excercise... but it worked out.